Specification

 ├── agents/ # optional: expert-chat personas and conversation entries

-├── skills/ # optional: bundled or referenced Agent Skill packages
+├── skills/ # standardized: bundled Agent Skill packages (with SKILL.md)

 ├── knowledge-templates/ # optional: Agent Knowledge binding slot templates